Sunaira1101/Domain-Adaptive-Bengali-Text-Summarization-Harnessing-Large-Language-Models-in-Closed-Set-Contexts/README.md

  ### Table I. EVALUATION PARAMETERS OF THE MODELS FOR BENGALI TEXT SUMMARIZATION

- ## Evaluation Parameters of the Models for Bengali Text Summarization

 | Model  | ROUGE-1 | ROUGE-2 | ROUGE-L | BLEU | BERTScore |
 |--------|---------|---------|---------|------|-----------|
 | flanT5 | 0.15    | 0.04    | 0.10    | 0.02 | 0.76      |